Securing the 2025 NEA Representative Assembly

 At the Hotel

 - In an emergency, contact the state’s conference coordinator immediately.
-They will work directly with hotel security and management to take any actions necessary.
+They will work directly with hotel security and management to take necessary actions.

 - Familiarize yourself with your hotel’s evacuation plan and the closest exits from your room.
 All hotels have evacuation plans posted on the back of the hotel room doors.